Julie Stein, Executive Director and Co-Founder

 Marissa Balfour, Assistant to the Executive Director

 Ms. Balfour works to develop integrated strategies for biodiversity conservation and provides general assistance to further the overall mission of WFEN.
 She also supports WFEN operations by building linkages with academic, industry, and professional partners and multi-lateral organizations.
-In addition, Ms. Altmann provides general assistance to further the overall mission of WFEN.
-She serves as a member of the IUCN Tourism and Protected Areas Specialist Group (TAPAS) and is a charter member of the TAPAS Biodiversity Working Group.
+Ms. Balfour serves as a member of the IUCN Tourism and Protected Areas Specialist Group (TAPAS) and is a charter member of the TAPAS Biodiversity Working Group.
 She has worked with the Textile Exchange, and previously has worked with the Conservation International, EplerWood International, World Animal Protection, the National Parks Conservation Association, the Biodiversity Research Institute, and the Smithsonian Institution.
 Ms. Balfour has assisted with projects for the IUCN, UNEP, and other organizations, and served as the U.S. Youth Delegate to the 16th Conference of the Parties of the Convention on International Trade in Endangered Species (CITES).
 She holds a B.A. in Human Ecology from College of the Atlantic and an M.A. in Environmental Studies from Prescott College with a focus in Conservation Science and Policy.
 Ms. Balfour can be reached via: Marissa@wildlifefriendly.org

 Abigail Breuer, Agriculture and Industry Associate